 The development permit regulates where on the property the garage or carport can be located.
 The building permit regulates design and construction.

-If your garage construction involves either a garage suite or garden suite, different regulations and application forms apply to this work.
-Garage and garden suites are treated similar to new house construction, where the fees are determined by the square footage of the building.
+If your garage construction involves a garden suite, different regulations and application forms apply to this work.
+Garden suites are treated similar to new house construction, where the fees are determined by the square footage of the building.

 If you are constructing a garage or carport that is attached to the residence, see the attached garage or carport permit topic.